 The buses run from the early morning (about 4:40 am) to late at night (about 1 am).
 Tickets for the buses run about 140 NTD (5 USD) for adults, and 70 NTD for children.

-The Taipei Songshan Airport handles mainly domestic flights to other cities in Taiwan and also flights to China.
+The Taipei Songshan Airport handles mainly flights to other cities in Taiwan and also flights to Chinese mainland.

-Currently, there are cross-Straits flights to Shanghai, Nanning, Wenzhou, Chongqing, Fuzhou, Hefei, Xiamen and other Chinese cities.
+Currently, there are flights to Shanghai, Nanning, Wenzhou, Chongqing, Fuzhou, Hefei, Xiamen and other cities in Chinese mainland.

 There are scheduled flights also to Haneda International Airport near Tokyo.